 Canada Forward Sortation Areas Map

-You can easily create a Canada Forward Sortation Areas map using Mapline.
-A Forward Sortation Area (FSA) is used to designate a geographical unit based on the 1st 3 characters in the Canada postal code.
-FSAs start with the same three characters.
+You can easily create a Canada forward sortation area map using Mapline.
+A forward sortation area (FSA) is used to designate a geographical unit based on the first three characters in the Canada postal code.
+FSAs start with the same three characters: a letter, a number and a letter.

 - 1st character – a letter that identifies the province or territory.